Chris Coelen: Viewership

-Critical Response and Industry Impact
+Critical response and industry impact

 Daniel D'Addario of Variety says that "series from the same creator, Chris Coelen... are the new standard-bearers for romantic reality TV" and that "Love Is Blind and The Ultimatum...feature high-concept premises and an aptitude for casting individuals who exist outside conversations about relatability.
 Coelen’s shows escalate from relatively simple set-ups to wild heights of human behavior, all because contestants are (or appear to be) left to their own devices."
 D'Addario states that Coelen's shows "feel fresh" because the shows have "an open relationship with (their) format.
 Coelen’s series occupy a more unsettled place, one that uses the tools of reality (big organizing ideas, people attuned to the dramatic) to create stagings that look like our world."

-Lucas Shaw at Bloomberg wrote that Netflix Co-CEO Ted Sarandos has praised the quality of Coelen's shows, saying "The measure of quality is, if you love a dating show, make it as good as The Ultimatum, make it as good as Love is Blind.
+Lucas Shaw of Bloomberg Businessweek wrote that Netflix Co-CEO Ted Sarandos has praised the quality of Coelen's shows, saying "The measure of quality is, if you love a dating show, make it as good as The Ultimatum, make it as good as Love is Blind.
 There's no difference in prestige quality television in each of these genres as long as they're well executed."

-Ryan Gajewski of The Hollywood Reporter says with regard to reality TV, Coelen is one of "the individuals behind some of the genre’s biggest success stories."
+Ryan Gajewski of The Hollywood Reporter wrote that with regard to reality TV, Coelen is one of "...the individuals behind some of the genre’s biggest success stories."

-Laura Bradley at The Daily Beast says "Executive producer Chris Coelen runs a small empire of high-concept dating programs, both at Netflix (Love Is Blind and The Ultimatum: Marry or Move On) and beyond with shows like Peacock’s Love for the Ages—in which middle-aged couples at crossroads in their relationships swap spouses.
-Perfect Match might not be his most visionary work (that’s Love Is Blind) or his most diabolical (that’s definitely The Ultimatum), it might be his most pleasantly light-hearted."
+Laura Bradley of The Daily Beast wrote, "Executive producer Chris Coelen runs a small empire of high-concept dating programs, both at Netflix (Love Is Blind and The Ultimatum: Marry or Move On) and beyond...Perfect Match might not be his most visionary work (that’s Love Is Blind) or his most diabolical (that’s definitely The Ultimatum), it might be his most pleasantly light-hearted."

-Tara Ariano at Vanity Fair says that Coelen and Kinetic have created their own "class of romance shows." with Lifetime’s Married At First Sight, Netflix’s Love Is Blind, The Ultimatum: Marry Or Move On and Perfect Match.
+Tara Ariano of Vanity Fair wrote that Coelen and Kinetic have created their own "class of romance shows." with Lifetime’s Married At First Sight, Netflix’s Love Is Blind, The Ultimatum: Marry Or Move On and Perfect Match.

-Emily Longeretta at Variety writes that Coelen is a "proven innovator in the reality genre" and that "his passion for storytelling is what has established (Kinetic) as one of the top."
+Emily Longeretta of Variety wrote that Coelen is a "proven innovator in the reality genre" and that "his passion for storytelling is what has established (Kinetic) as one of the top."
 Longeretta pointed out that as of 2023, "in the last 12 years, only four global non-scripted format hits have spawned multiple localized international versions in a foreign language, all while hitting the No. 1 ranking for their platform in their most recent season: Married at First Sight, Love Is Blind, The Ultimatum: Marry or Move On and The Masked Singer.
-Chris Coelen, CEO of Kinetic Content, created and executive produced the first three of those four series."
+As CEO of Kinetic Content, Coelen created and executive produced the first three of those four series."